TillF/WASA-SED/index.md

 *\Input\\* | Input data, contains parameter file: do.dat, *\Input\Hillslope, \Input\River, \Input\Reservoir, \Input\Time_series*
 *\Output\\* | Output files of model scenarios

-A complete example input-data set is part of the Subversion repository (see top of document).
+A complete example input-data set is part of the github repository (see top of document).
 Model parameterisations are available e.g. for meso-scale catchments in dryland areas of Spain and Brazil (Bengue Catchment in Spain: Mamede 2008, Ribera Salada Catchment in Spain: Mueller et al. 2008, Mueller et al. submitted to CATENA, Isábena Catchment in Spain: Francke 2009).

 The original WASA code version (Güntner 2002, Güntner and Bronstert 2004) was extended within the SESAM-Project to include sediment-transport processes at the hillslope scale using various USLE-derivative approaches, a spatially distributed, semi-process-based modelling approach for the modelling of water and sediment transport through the river network and a reservoir module that computes the transport of water and sediment as well as sedimentation processes in reservoirs.